FreeRTOS/coreHTTP/MISRA.md

 -  MISRA Rule 21.13 flags any value passed into a ctype.h function that isn't cast as an unsigned char.
 Thorough testing by use of our CBMC proofs shows that adding the cast to ( unsigned char ) inside of the toupper() call has potential to lead to errors.
-Due to this we supress this warning for our use case.
+Due to this we suppress this warning for our use case.